fmkguy/mtg-card-service/README.md

 $ docker-compose exec api bash data/seed.sh
 ```

-It's going to automatially download the most up-to-date `AllPrintings.json` file from MTGJSON, unzip it, then open up a stream to parse the file and save the Card documents in our database.
-During this process, the script is also trying to fetch the card `imageUrls` from Scryfall.
-When it's done running, it will remove the JSON file and we should be left with a clean, local database of all MTG cards.
+It's going to automatially download the most up-to-date `AllPrintings.json` and `AllPrices.json` files from MTGJSON, unzip them, then open up a stream to parse the files and save the Card and Price documents in our database.
+After all of the  this process, the script is also trying to fetch the card `imageUrls` from Scryfall.
+When it's done running, it will remove the JSON files and we should be left with a clean, local database of all MTG cards.

-> Because all of the services are already running, we can't just spin up a new api container for this task.
-It needs to communicate with our `mongo` container in order to save the cards.
-This means we'll already have a running Node process, so our script won't actually end.
-We'll need to manually close it by pressing Ctrl(^)+C to kill the process, and then delete the `AllPrintings.json` file from the data directory.
+> The initialization of the "Fetching card images..." stage of the seed script will take several seconds as it builds a list of every item in the database

 To confirm, open your browser to `http://localhost:8081/` to use the Mongo Express frontend.
 Select the "mtg" database and the "cards" collection.